luksamuk/powerlisp/README.md

 Powerlisp is a simple tool to automate your work with dmenu/rofi, and also allowing you to navigate through multiple menus.

-By using Powerlisp, one can navigate directly to a favorite website, or to search for anything on any search engine, given that those are listed on the favorites and search engines lists.
+Using Powerlisp, you can:
+- Navigate directly to your favorite websites, in your favorite browser;
+- Perform a direct plain search on your favorite search engine;
+- Search through programming language documentations in Zeal;
+- Customize it and make it yours.

+All of this is done by taking advantage of `dmenu`.
+Needless to say, you will also want to have `zeal` installed in order to search for documentation.

 Notice that I am not documenting it too much because it is basically a hack on my own system.
 Given that, I made this tool so it would be just extremely easy to take a peek